 Local governments are required to establish a selection panel to conduct and facilitate the recruitment and selection process.
 The selection panel should be made up of elected members (the number of which is determined by the council) and must include at least one independent person.
 The independent person cannot be a current elected member, human resources consultant, or staff member of the local government.
 Examples of who the independent person could be include:

 The panel are responsible for assessing applicants and making a recommendation to council regarding the most suitable applicant or applicants.
 The essence of the role of an independent panel member is to bring an impartial perspective to the process and reduce any perception of bias or nepotism.

 It is essential that prior to a person’s appointment to a selection panel they are informed of the duties and responsibilities of their role and that of the panel.
-It is recommended that local governments develop a policy or terms of reference to facilitate this process that incorporate the standards for recruitment at Division 2 of the Local Government (Administration) Amendment Regulations (No.2) 2020.
+It is recommended that local governments develop a policy or terms of reference to facilitate this process that incorporate the standards for recruitment at Division 2 of Schedule 2 of the Local Government (Administration) Regulations 1996.
 A policy should include important information that outlines:

 A local government should seek independent advice from a human resources consultant where the council lacks the capacity or expertise to facilitate the recruitment and selection process (or any aspect of it).
 A member of the human resources team within a local government should not be involved in the recruitment of a new CEO.

 The consultant should not be associated with the local government or any of its council members.
-The consultant can be an independent human resources professional, recruitment consultant, or recruitment agency.
+The consultant can be an independent human resource professional, recruitment consultant, or recruitment agency.

 An independent human resources consultant can provide advice to the selection panel on how to conduct the recruitment process, or a local government may engage a consultant to support it in undertaking certain aspects of the recruitment process, such as one or more of the following: